 Omni-Path User Group

-To join OPUG, please complete the OPUG Registration Form.
+To join OPUG, submit the OPUG Registration form.

 Kick-off Meeting at SC16

 The kick-off meeting of the Omni-Path User Group will be at a Birds-of-a-Feather (BoF) session at SC16.
 The BoF will be held on Thursday, November 17, 2016 in room 155-A. Please check the SC16 Conference Program for possible changes.
 The BoF will consist of an introduction, an OPA update from Philip Murphy (Intel), brief panel presentations from OPA site representatives, and group discussion.

 The following sites have confirmed that they will present on the panel:

 - Nick Nystrom, PSC: Bridges

 - Tommy Minyard, TACC: Stampede 2

 - Panelist TBA, University of Colorado, Boulder: 400-node OPA-connected cluster